Frequently Asked Questions

 If your employer is paying for your international move, we will require a purchase order or letter of intent for payment sent to us on company letterhead with address, contact information and authorizing signature.
 We will run a standard credit check to establish the billing account and issue a full invoice to the company directly.

 Daryl flood international is part of the Harmony Relocation Network which is comprised of more than 140 members serving 180 countries.
 In addition, Daryl flood works with over 500 agents in the continental United States, Alaska, Hawaii, and Canada.
 We are also member of FIDI which is the global standard for excellence in international moving.
 This certification is audited by Ersnt & Young (E&Y) and is held by less than 10% of moving companies around the world.
 Lastly, we are affiliate members of the Latin American & Caribbean Movers Association (LACMA).
 All of this ensures standardized processes and service levels regardless of destination country.

 Your Daryl Flood Move Coordinator will provide you with general guidelines regarding duties and taxes.
 Used household goods and personal assets are allowed to enter most countries without significant taxes or penalties.

-it’s important to note that all cost inclusions and exclusions for your international moving estimate vary from situation to situation, depending on the countries involved. for example, in Brazil and Argentina the government will not allow a company such as UniGroup Worldwide Moving to be involved in customs clearance, and terminal handling charges are billed directly to the customer by the government. your move consultant will walk you the estimation process during your in-home survey.
+It is important to note that all cost inclusions and exclusions for your international moving estimate vary from situation to situation, depending on the countries involved.
+Your move consultant will walk you the estimation process during your in-home survey.

 Shipping restrictions on what items can be imported or exported vary between countries.
 You should contact your local consulate or embassy for complete details.
 The most commonly restricted items are: